donatoaguirre24/react-typescript-eslint-config/README.md

 - `cd project-name `

-- `yarn add -D @typescript-eslint/parser @typescript-eslint/eslint-plugin prettier eslint-config-prettier eslint-plugin-prettier eslint-plugin-jest`
+- `yarn add -D @typescript-eslint/parser @typescript-eslint/eslint-plugin prettier eslint-config-prettier eslint-plugin-prettier eslint-plugin-jest eslint-plugin-testing-library`

 Then create the **.eslintrc** and **.prettierrc** files using the provided config